 - Log in to the Panorama web interface.

-- Enable monitoring and set the monitoring interval.
+- Enable monitoring, set the monitoring interval, and enable bypass proxy.

 - Select.PanoramaCisco ACISetupGeneral